 In Aurora, an agreement is a legally binding document sent to a homeowner with information about the solar system.
 Agreements exist on a specific project and incorporates data from both the project and design level.
 What fields or data points show up depend on the agreement template used.
+Please note that signed agreements cannot be cancelled.

 The agreement webhook fires to the registered URL whenever a new agreement is created or the status of an existing agreement changes.
 The webhook sends the project ID, the agreement ID, and the new status of the agreement.